 - Unexplained shortness of breath.

-- Unexplained anxiety, weakness, or tiredness.
+- Unexplained anxiety, weakness, nausea or tiredness.

-See also on this site:
+See also on this website: